P2898/indian_heritage/README.md

 ## ⚙️ How to Run Locally

 1. Clone or download the repository to your local machine.
 2. Open `index.html` in your preferred web browser to view the application.
-No build steps or local servers are strictly required!

-## 🚫 Contributing

-**Contributions to this project are closed.** This is a personal project used for demonstration and educational purposes, and I am not accepting pull requests, feature requests, or external contributions at this time.
-Thank you for understanding!